 For instance, a company selling modern furniture will choose “home decor” or “home office” as Pinterest Interests.
 This type of targeting is best-suited for creating brand awareness.
 This is better than Facebook’s demographic targeting, as the leads here are qualified and highly-convertible.

 This is because people in one single demographic won’t have a unified interest, but social media users from diverse demographics can have.

-Targeting based on interest means that your pins are shown only to those interested in your brand/ products.
+Targeting based on interest means that your pins are shown only to those interested in content related to your brand/ products.
 You’ve to select from different categories.
 Yes, there are subcategories, but still, they aren’t granular.

 However, you can reach out to the right audience in combination with demographic targeting and several other useful filters.